 Anne R. Pierce tells the fascinating story of Obama administration foreign policy and illustrates its disturbing consequences.
-She shows that President Obama and Secretaries of State Clinton and Kerry expended more effort in improving relations with dictatorships than in strengthening ties with democracies or encouraging ideas of freedom.
+She shows that President Obama and his Secretaries of State expended more effort in improving relations with dictatorships than in strengthening ties with democracies or encouraging ideas of freedom.
 The result of downgrading American power and de-emphasizing American ideals – of forgetting “peace through strength” and human rights – is a more hostile, more oppressive world.
 With meticulous research, Pierce documents the administration’s decisions and discusses its worldview.
 The book is now available in paperback with a new introduction on Trump Administration Foreign Policy.